Witiko/doctoral-thesis/main.md

 that enable accurate math information retrieval:

 - In sections~\ref{sec:topological-math-representations} and
-  \ref{sec:representation-learning-accuracy}, I will describe our new representation of math that we have developed for the ARQMath labs and our experiments in learning neural representations of natural language words and math symbols.
+  \ref{sec:representation-learning-accuracy}, I will describe my work in developing new representation of math and my experiments in learning neural representations of natural language words and math symbols.

 - In sections~\ref{sec:ensembling-semantic-text-similarity-measures} and
-  \ref{sec:rank-based-fusion}, I will describe our work in overcoming the weaknesses of different document representations by using score aggregation, rank-based fusion, and learning-to-rank techniques.
+  \ref{sec:rank-based-fusion}, I will describe my work in overcoming the weaknesses of different document representations by using score aggregation, rank-based fusion, and learning-to-rank techniques.

 - In sections~\ref{sec:weighted-zone-scoring} and
-  \ref{sec:approximate-nearest-neighbor-search-accuracy}, I will describe our work in making fast approximate search techniques more accurate.
+  \ref{sec:approximate-nearest-neighbor-search-accuracy}, I will describe my work in making fast approximate search techniques more accurate.

 ## Topological Math Representations for Accurate Math Information Retrieval